 Recharging an electric car is not like filling up a tank of gas.
-It takes more than a few minutes to get yourself going again, and that might be an obstacle depending on how far you tend to drive.
+For starters you can find free EV chargers, despite opposition, and recharge your car for nothing.
+That said gasoline only takes few minutes to get yourself on the road again, while recharging can take some time.
+That might be an obstacle depending on how far you tend to drive.

 Electric car charging types and speed estimates